Steering Committee

 Management team: formed by the chair and the secretary.
 Responsible for ensuring the committee functions smoothly and achieves its goals.

-Treasurer team
+Treasury team

-The treasurer team is responsible for managing the funds, for the communication related to funds and responsible for allocating funding to initiatives by serving as a line of communication between the organising committees and the Steering Committee.
+The treasury team is responsible for managing the funds, for the communication related to funds and responsible for allocating funding to initiatives by serving as a line of communication between the organising committees and the Steering Committee.
 The treasurer team is also responsible to collect funds as well as finding grant opportunities to continue to fund AaRC initiatives.

 Social media team